lchua2314/Game-News-App/README.md

    * Loads and displays the HD image, title, description/deck, author name, publish date and time based on timezone, and body.
    * User can press a button to open a web browser and goes to the GameSpot article.
 * Latest Game Reviews Screen
-   * Calls a GET request to obtain and display the latest 20 game reviews' title, description/deck, author name, time ago since publish time and score.
+   * Calls a GET request to obtain and display the latest 20 articles reviews' title, description/deck, author name, time ago since publish time and score.
    * Loads the article image when user scrolls it into view.
 * Latest Game Reviews Detail Screen
    * Loads and displays the HD image, title, description/deck, author name, publish date and time based on timezone, body and score.
    * User can press a button to open a web browser and goes to the GameSpot review.
 * Top Rated Game Reviews Screen
-   * Calls a GET request to obtain and display the highest scored top 20 game reviews' title, description/deck, author name, time ago since publish time and score.
+   * Calls a GET request to obtain and display the highest scored top 20 articles reviews' title, description/deck, author name, time ago since publish time and score.
    * Loads the article image when user scrolls it into view.
 * Top Rated Game Reviews Detail Screen
    * Loads and displays the HD image, title, description/deck, author name, publish date and time based on timezone, body and score.